Frederick Francis IV: Abdication

 Following the 1918 suicide of Grand Duke Adolphus Frederick VI of Mecklenburg-Strelitz, Frederick Francis took up the regency of Strelitz.
-This happened because the heir presumptive, Duke Charles Michael, was serving in the Russian Army at the time and had indicated that he wished to renounce his succession rights.
+This happened because the heir presumptive, Duke Charles Michael, was serving in the Imperial Russian Army at the time and had indicated that he wished to renounce his succession rights.
 Frederick Francis abdicated the grand ducal throne on 14 November 1918 following the German Empire's defeat in World War I; the regency over the Grand Duchy of Mecklenburg-Strelitz ended at the same time.

 Later life and death

 After his abdication, he was initially not allowed to live in Mecklenburg and had to move to Denmark.
 A year later, he was permitted to return.
 He recovered some of his former properties and occupied some of his former homes.
 Frederick Francis died on 17 November 1945 in Flensburg, at the age of 63, after being arrested by No6 RAF Security section on 9 November 1945.
 He was succeeded as head of the grand ducal house by his son Hereditary Grand Duke Friedrich Franz.